Production Date: 8/12/16

-If you have been looking to add REAL canned butter, not powdered or Freeze Dried, to your long term food storage program, than look no further!
+If you have been looking to add REAL canned butter, not powdered or Freeze Dried to your long term food storage program, look no further!
+This is not survival butter.
+Look at the ingredients below.
+If you put this on your butter dish your kids wont even know

 GREAT FOR CAMPING!
-PERFECT FOR THE BOAT OR RV!
+PERFECT FOR THE BOAT OR RV or your survival food pantry as well as daily use!

 For years we've had people ask us about storable butter, and we've had to turn them away.
 Now you can have smooth, creamy, high-quality butter . . . and who cares if the electricity goes off?